Fumnanya92/Grace/README.md

 ## Executive Summary

-Grace is envisioned as a fully autonomous, AI-powered sales assistant that operates over WhatsApp.
-It will serve small businesses, helping them manage customer inquiries, showcase products, close sales, and follow up seamlessly—all through natural, human-like conversations.
+Grace is envisioned as a fully autonomous, AI-powered sales assistant that operates over WhatsApp, instagram etc. It will serve small businesses, helping them manage customer inquiries, showcase products, close sales, and follow up seamlessly—all through natural, human-like conversations.
 This proposal merges business goals and architectural insights to define a scalable product strategy.

 ---

 ## 1. Vision & Market Fit

-Many small businesses rely on WhatsApp to manage customer interactions, but struggle with response delays, inconsistency, and burnout.
+Many small businesses rely on WhatsApp, instagram and other social media dm to manage customer interactions, but struggle with response delays, inconsistency, and burnout.
 Grace is designed to:

 * Handle all customer inquiries and guide users through sales funnels.
 * Learn and adapt from interactions with minimal human intervention.